MultiModelling/Documentation/docs/source/scientific/model_description/ETM.rst

 ===

-OPERA is a Dutch-based national energy system model focusing on total system cost minimization.
+ETM is a Dutch-based national energy system model focusing on energy transition.
 Refer to https://multimodelling.readthedocs.io/en/latest/energy_models/ETM/index.html for more overall information regarding the model.